GeorgiaDome Final 2026 Mock Draft

 26.

-The Bills could use help at OG, CB, and EDGE.
+The Bills could use help at LB, OG, CB, and EDGE.

-While Chase Bisontis would be a solid pick, I think the Bills plan on being flashy in round 1.
-There will be some 1st round corners here but the Bills have to see what they have in last year's 1st rounder Maxwell Hairston.
-I think the Bills really need to add to their pass rush to be in the mix for the AFC in 26'.
-As of now they only have Chubb (injury prone) and Rousseau as consistent options.
+I think the Bills plan on being flashy in round 1.
+There will be some projected 1st round corners here but the Bills have to see what they have in last year's 1st rounder Maxwell Hairston.
+I think the Bills really need to add to their pass rush or middle LB to be in the mix for the AFC in 26'.
+I am very high on CJ Allen and have had him mocked at #15 to the Bucs for months.
+I think his range is 20-32 tonight and the Bills would be thrilled to get him at 26.

 27.